HouseTrip/housetrip.github.com/_posts/2014-09-20-resn-routemaster.md

 ## The many-requests problem

-Let's take a classical performance problem in a resource-oriented achitecture.
+Let's take a classical performance problem in a resource-oriented architecture.

 We're building a façade application that serves mobile apps, transforming aggregate calls (as a mobile app must limit the number of HTTP requests it makes) into an number of RESTful calls.
 It's backed by 3 RESTful
-applications: a serch engine, an photo repository, and a products repository.
+applications: a search engine, an photo repository, and a products repository.

                                        ┌────────────┐